Table View for Project Management: The Ultimate Way to Manage Project Data

 So instead of moving cards across a board, you scan rows across a screen.

 Unlike a spreadsheet, the table view stays connected to your live project data.
 When a task updates, the view reflects it instantly.
-No manual entry.
-No separate document to maintain.

 That makes it the go-to view when you need to sort, filter, and review your entire project without missing important details.